deragon/autopoweroff/README.md

 ### Startup

 Once installed, Autopoweroff's daemon is not started automatically nor is your system configured to start it upon reboot.
-Since Autopoweroff has a disruptive behaviour, i.e. can suspend the system, as a safety feature, one must consciously start it and set Autopoweroff to start upon each reboot.
+Since Autopoweroff has a disruptive behavior, i.e. can suspend the system, as a safety feature, one must consciously start it and set Autopoweroff to start upon each reboot.

 To start the Autopoweroff's daemon, call either: